erobit/elixir_chops/README.md

 This project demonstrates Elixir code I have personally authored over the past few years.

-`Note: the code will not compile and generate a working application as it has come from closed source elixir project(s) which have been stripped of any domain specific functionality so that it could be shared with you.`
+`Note: The code will not compile and generate a working application as it has come from closed source elixir project(s) which have been stripped of any domain specific functionality so that it could be shared with you.`

 You should however, be able to get a feel for my coding capabilities in Elixir.
 There are many sample application features that I have shared that are directly applicable to your e-commerce domain.